The Advantages of Cell Sorting by Flow Cytometry

 As you can see, the advantages of flow cytometry are vast.
 If you’re working with heterogeneous fluids, there is no more useful tool than a flow cytometer.
 The ability to label cells, isolate them, and continue further testing afterward creates incredible opportunities for cell biologists and medical researchers.
 Instead of operating on multiple cells at once and guessing to their nature, you can test each cell population individually to determine stimuli response.

-If you work in biological or medical fields, you need a machine that doubles down on the advantages of flow cytometry cell sorting.
+If you work in biological or medical fields, you need a machine that doubles down on the advantages of flow cytometry cell sorting and antibody development.
 Talk to the experts at NanoCellect today to see how the WOLF Cell Sorter can create efficiencies in your lab.